 You can incorporate vegetables into your diet at any time.
 We recommend eating vegetables raw, in order to utilize 100% of the benefits of the nutrients they contain.
 You can also use green leafy vegetables for smoothies.

 4. Low-Fat Curd

-Low-fat curd is a very popular budget-friendly food to incorporate in a weight loss diet.
+Low-fat curd is a very popular budget-friendly food to incorporate into a weight loss diet.
 This is mainly due to its high protein content.

 This milk product is very versatile and also ideally suited to be used in various forms and dishes (except in cases of veganism).

 Oatmeal is also one of the best foods to lose weight and has a very affordable price of just 50 cents per 500 grams.
-They offer you many good ingredients, such as vitamin B1, iron, magnesium, manganese, zinc and phosphorus.
-They also contain fiber, which will keep you full for a long time and help your digestion.
+It offers you many good ingredients, such as vitamin B1, iron, magnesium, manganese, zinc, and phosphorus.
+It also contains fiber, which will keep you full for a long time and help your digestion.

 The soluble fiber beta-glucan deserves special mention.
 This is because it can reduce total cholesterol and LDL cholesterol.
 This can have a positive effect on the health of your blood vessels.
 Also, beta-glucans bind a lot of water, which makes them swell up and thus leads to very good satiety.